 9) I was told not to isolate myself even though I was on a silent table spot restriction, 3rd person, touching restriction, and always restricted to someone (usually changed monthly, but one was consistent).
 The person who told me that was the one who’s been keeping me on all these restrictions.
 I asked her “how?
 I’ve been asking to come off all my shit, but you won't let me!” and she told me that I needed to keep working on “it” and she gave me an Hour for saying “shit”.

 10) I was continuously paired up with my restriction.
-I was with them on Quest, the rafting trip, group therapy (Wednesday), and on cook/clean.
-The one who approves these pairs is the one who’s been keeping me on my restrictions.
+I was with them on Quest, the rafting trip, group therapy (Wednesday), and on cook/clean (along with any other activity that needed pairing, we'd be paired up).
+The one who approves these pairs (and pairs them up to begin with) is the one who’s been keeping me on my restrictions, my therapeutic Advisor, Susan.
 We shouldn’t get in trouble when we’re paired up that often.
-When I confronted her about it she’d either tell me to make do with it, or she’d completely deny pairing us up.
+When I confronted her about it she’d either tell me to make do with it while I continue to follow my restrictions, or she’d completely deny pairing us up.